 No, don’t run away!

 It’s true.
 Life as an accountant isn’t as dull as you might’ve heard, and to prove our point, we thought we’d do a quick-fire questions round with some of your favourite My Accountant Friend staff.
-From £500,000 gorillas to crazy blingtastic yachts, here are some of the weird and wonderful things that Iain, Kenny, Lauren, Lee and Richard have had to deal with over the years.
+From £500,000 gorillas to crazy blingtastic yachts, here are some of the weird and wonderful things that Iain, Kenny, Shane, Lee and Richard have had to deal with over the years.
 If this article proves one thing it’s that you can ask us absolutely anything.
 We’ve definitely heard it all before.

 1. What’s the strangest thing you’ve ever been asked as an accountant?